santoshmn26/Lilypro58-build-log/Keymaps/Readme.md

 # Flashing lily58 Pro

-Since lily is a split keyboard its and both the split PCBs have a pro micro any one of them can become a master.
+Since lily is a split keyboard both half of the PCB have a pro micro and any one of them can become a master.

 But it is common \ recommended to have the left one as the master.